willBennatt/blog2025/content/blog/thiswebsite/how-i-built-this.md

 - **Not user-friendly** - most static site-generator frameworks require some development experience to use and lack pre-built templates, so they are not as easy as CMS tools like WordPress.
 - **No dynamic content** - static sites don't have a backend server, so they can't do anything dynamic like updating databases or showing different content to different users.

 Most sites can't be static because they need to do a lot of stuff for their users, but for simple things like documentation or blogs (like this one), it's perfect.
+You can see all the code for this blog on my [Github](https://github.com/willBennatt/blog2025).

 ## Final Thoughts